projects.gif (18267 bytes)

 Intro:

 Welcome to the projects area of TRCY.
-We are going to start covering robotics research projects aimed at beginners to the hobby of robotics and to school children who wish to learn about robotics and apply their interest in robotics to science in the class room and science fairs.
+We want to cover robotics research projects aimed at beginners to the hobby of robotics and to school children who wish to learn about robotics and apply their interest in robotics to science in the class room and science fairs.

 I personally see robotics today as being similar to the early days of powered aircraft.
 The robotics competitions carried out around the world remind me of what the early air shows must have been like.
 Robotics is still very open to the amateur and home brew builders, but as many others have come to believe, I too believe that to be a successful robotisist you need to have a bit of entrepreneurial business sense.
 I want my robots to be useful to others, not just myself.